How to Make Amazing Homemade Bath Bombs

 The first step is to learn how to make simple ones.
 Once you can make these, you can add flowers, colours and oils to them to make a truly luxurious bath experience.
 Like I mentioned before, all you need are household ingredients.
 They are divided into dry ingredients and wet ingredients.
 Here are the things you will need:

 - 1/2 cup baking soda

 - Food colouring: blue, yellow, red (learn to mix colours below)

 - One essential oil.
-Choose one from either lemon, orange, lavender, Eucalyptus
+Choose from lemon, orange, lavender, Eucalyptus, etc.

-Once you have your ingredients, here is how to make them.
+Once you have your ingredients, here is what to do.

 - Mix the dry ingredients in one bowl.
 First mix the citric acid, baking powder and corn starch together.
 The citric acid and baking powder make a chemical reaction when moisture comes in contact with them so those two ingredients are what will make the fizz for your bath bombs.
 Corn starch is known to help the mix stay together as it has binding properties.
 This will help your bath bombs from not falling apart.